technicaltidbits/gridsome-forestry-starter/projects/configuring-vale.md

 project_fg_color: ''
 ---

+## Introduction

 As I mentioned in the first part of the series, in the second part, you'll learn how to configure the Vale CLI for your documentation needs.
+Before you dive into the tutorial, you need to learn a thing or two about the file that makes linting with Vale possible: the `.vale.ini` file.

+## What is the .vale.ini file?

-To use Vale, you need to create a `.vale.ini` file.
-This is a configuration file that tells Vale what files to **lint**, or check, what styles to conform to, and what rules to ignore.
+The `.vale.ini` file is a configuration file that tells Vale what files to **lint**, or check, what styles to conform to, and what rules to ignore.
 Essentially, it controls everything Vale does for you.

 > Q: *Why is there a period in front of the filename?*
 >